 Just as you decide to apply for a temporary residence permit, or as needed if you are already in the Netherlands.

 Dutch visas and permits for the Netherlands

-Non-EU/EEA nationals need to obtain a visa and, if the length of stay is longer than three months, they will need a long-stay Dutch visa, also known as a long-term entry visa.
+Non-EU/EEA nationals who wish to stay in the country will require a visa in order to enter.
+In those cases in which the duration of stay is longer than three months, they will need a long-stay Dutch visa, also known as a long-term entry visa.
 They will also need a provisional residence permit.
 Different rules apply to the same individuals concerning employment.